stens0n/The-Basics/ifElse.md

-What is the difference between if and if/else statements?
 How do you nest if/else statements in JavaScript?
 Can an if/else statement only contain a single statement?
 What is the importance of using braces {} in an if/else statement?